 What about student accommodation at Durham University?

-The colleges occupy prime spots near the university campus.
-Facilities vary — from Trevelyan’s sports court, lively bar, prayer room and gym to St John’s three-storey library, modern dining area and 12th-century chapel.
+First-years live in their colleges, most in prime spots near campus.
+Facilities vary — from Trevelyan’s sports court and gym to St John’s modern three-storey library and 12th-century chapel, St Mary the Less.
 Durham’s colleges offer accommodation for all first-years who apply by the deadline, with more than 7,600 places available.
-Applicants list their preference, but an algorithm now allocates students to colleges, with principals having a reduced say in who goes where.
+A new code of practice between the university and letting agents has been devised to improve a chaotic and expensive private housing system.

 How diverse and inclusive is Durham University?